datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 And ask your data scientist to propose a solution _before_ you offer some suggestions of your own.
 For the most part, you should defer to your data scientist regarding what they say needs to be done to solve your data problems.

 If you don’t trust them to do this, you’re basically admitting that you made a bad hire!

-**Remember: your job is to be a facilitator, not a dictator.**

-**_<Venn diagram with two circles: your responsibilities vs. data scientist’s responsibilities.
-For you: setting business context, relaying important business outcomes/KPIs, giving high-level problem definition, facilitating communications, helping with access to tools and data.
-For data scientist: making problem definition precise, designing and implementing solution, high-frequency/granular communications with relevant team members.
-For both: championing work for/selling work to other stakeholders, defining success metrics, resourcing (data, tools, people)>_**

 ### Success metrics